mariondubuisson/csv_parsing/README.md

 - `nosetests` from project root.

 # Todo
-- [ ] Add function to average and stdev in `lib.compute`
-- [ ] Get filename on file upload
-- [ ] Parse filename to extract altitude and store it in a variable
-- [ ] In the end export a result csv with average and stdev by altitude
+- [ ] Choose folder and filename of the export csv file